farmOS/farmOS/docs/development/module/quick.md

     array of values.
 This also creates a link in the database between the entity and the quick form that created it, and displays a message to the user upon submission with a link to the entity.
+- `QuickPrepopulateTrait`
+  - `getPrepopulatedEntities($entity_type)` - Returns entities of the specified
+    entity type that have been prepopulated for the quick form.
+Entities may be prepopulated by either a query param or a user specific tempstore that is populated by the quick form action.
 - `QuickQuantityTrait`
   - `createQuantity($values)` - Creates and returns a new quantity entity from an array of values.